teamkomodo/Robot-2017/README.md

 # Team Komodo 2017

-This repository contains the code for Team Komodo's 2017 Robot code.
+This repository contains Team Komodo's 2017 Robot code.
 Most of this information in also in Discord, but it's getting hard to find everything and there isn't a place for shared common knowledge.

 This document is split into four main parts: